Keyboard shortcuts

 • Rust 1.85 or newer

-The repository is a normal Cargo package and can be built and tested with standard Rust tooling.
+The repository is a normal Cargo workspace and can be built and tested with standard Rust tooling.

 Build the package